-The most popular flavors [in non-dairy creamers], as with dairy creamers, are the classic ones.
-Among the consumers of almond milk, 29 percent consume the “Vanilla/French Vanilla” flavor.
+The most popular flavours [in non-dairy creamers], as with dairy creamers, are the classic ones.
+Among the consumers of almond milk, 29 percent consume the “Vanilla/French Vanilla” flavour.

-There has been so much activity and flavor innovation in the dairy and non-dairy creamer market.
+There has been so much activity and flavour innovation in the dairy and non-dairy creamer market.
 Consumers have a plethora of choices, and we wanted to better understand their preferences

 What Are Your Personal Preferences And Specific Dietary Restrictions?